renadayad/Authentication_project/README.md

 # Authentication_project

-* login with email and password using firebase or google account.
+* Login with email and password using firebase or google account.
-* signup new account using firebase or google account.
+* Signup new account using firebase or google account.
-* login with Apple account(in Future).
+* Login with Apple account(in Future).
-* logout from account.
+* Logout from account.
-* reset password.
+* Reset password.
-*  this app is built using MVC archeticture and Getx
+* This app is built using MVC archeticture and Getx